digidotcom/xbee-java/examples/network/DiscoverDevicesAsyncSample/ReadMe.txt

   executed, it will perform a device discovery in the network.
 To verify the application is working properly, check that the following happens:

-    1) The output console states the following message: "Discovering remote XBee devices..."
+    1) The output console states the following message:

+         "Discovering remote XBee devices..."

-    2) For each discovered device the output console should display the following message: "Device discovered: XXXXXXXXXXXXXXXX", where XXXXXXXXXXXXXXXX is the MAC address of the remote XBee device.
+    2) For each discovered device the output console should display the following message:

+         "Device discovered: XXXXXXXXXXXXXXXX"

+           - Where XXXXXXXXXXXXXXXX is the MAC address of the remote XBee device.

     3) When the discovery process finishes the following message should be
+       displayed:

-       displayed: "Device discovery finished successfully."
+         "Device discovery finished successfully."